 This task can serve to assess decision-making deficits in a variety of populations.
 For example, in addition to patients with damage to the ventromedial prefrontal cortices, patients with bilateral amygdala damage also show severe decision-making impairments that can be measured by the Iowa Gambling Task.
 Additionally, disadvantageous decision-making characterizes various psychopathological conditions, including substance addiction, pathological gambling, schizophrenia, obsessive-compulsive disorder, anorexia nervosa, attention deficit/hyperactivity disorder, psychopathy, obesity, and many others.

-ventromedial prefrontal cortex ()
+One of the advantages of this task is its ability to distinguish among different cognitive contributions to the complex process of decision-making.
+For example, we can compare the performance of patients with ventromedial prefrontal cortex (VPMFC) damage to patients with schizophrenia, both of whom show deficits on the task.
+The tendency of VPMFC patients to choose from the bad decks has been interpreted as a deficit in incorporating information about long-term future consequences into behavior; in these patients, choices are made only on the basis of potential short-term reward.
+Patients with schizophrenia also choose more frequently from the bad decks than normal controls.
+However, their distinctive pattern of choices, in which they tend to choose more often from the decks with low frequency, high magnitude losses (decks B and D), reveals a different underlying deficit.4 This pattern of choices suggests that schizophrenic patients are sensitive to the frequency of reward versus punishment, but fail to advantageously take into account the magnitude of the punishment.
+Thus, the IGT is able to reveal a range of cognitive contributions to decision-making that may be associated with dysfunction in different brain regions.

 Legend

+Figure 1: Computer reconstruction of the brain of a patient with VMPFC damage.
+This patient has bilateral damage to the medial prefrontal cortex, as shown in this 3D reconstruction made from MRI images.
+Images courtesy of Hanna Damasio.

-: Programmed schedule of reward and punishment.
+Figure 2: Programmed schedule of reward and punishment.
 This chart is used by the experimenter to determine the reward and punishment for each card turn.
 The participant is rewarded with the dollar amount in the first column, and is presented with a punishment based on the schedule detailed in the following columns.
+Each row represents one deck of cards, either A, B, C, or D. For each card turn from that deck, the participant receives the dollar amount in the first cell.
+Each column represents the card turn from that deck.
+For example, the first two turns from deck A have no penalty, then the third turn from deck A has a $150 penalty.
+There are 40 cards in each deck, each represented by a column in the chart.

-Figure Control subject and patient performance on the Iowa Gambling Task.
+Figure 3: Control subject and patient performance on the Iowa Gambling Task.
 In one hundred card selections from four decks, normal controls made more selections from the good decks (C and D), and were more apt to avoid the bad decks (A and B).
 In contrast, patients with ventromedial prefrontal cortex damage made more selections from the bad decks (A and B), and avoided choosing from the good decks (C and D).